ehetherington/libtinylogger/README.md

     2020-05-30 19:22:11.541 INFO    second.c:main:15 this message will be printed to both 2020-05-30 19:22:11.541 DEBUG   second.c:main:16 this message will be printed to file only
 ~~~

-### More complete demo
-A demo program [demo.c](demo/demo.c) is provided to demonstrate
-the features available.
-To compile and run it:

-	$ gcc -o test-logger test-logger.c -pthread -lpthread -ltinylogger
-	$ ./test-logger

 ## Pre-configured output formats available <a name="output-formats"/>
 Based on the output format selected by the user, a use of log_debug() will